 The browser then downloads the first image according to the specified source type, in this case WebP, assuming that it supports that format.
 For browsers that don’t recognize the <picture> tag, adopt WebP through a polyfill, such as Picturefill.

-In the case of multiple images, rather than specifying a WebP variant for each of them, take advantage of Cloudinary’s automation capability, like this:
+In the case of multiple images, rather than specifying a WebP variant for each of them, take advantage of Cloudinary’s automation capability (click here for a Cloudinary free-forever account), like this:

 After uploading an image to Cloudinary, add to the image URL the parameter that directs Cloudinary to responsively display the image in the optimal format for the browser in question.
 If an image request originates from Chrome or Opera, Cloudinary converts its format to WebP on the first request, caching the image on the content delivery network (CDN) for subsequent requests.